AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 Example program and assessments
 -------------------------------

-To illustrate, we consider the example functional Ada unit below, with the spec and body stored in source files named ``divmod.ads`` and ``divmod.adb``:
+Consider the example functional Ada unit below, with the spec and body stored in source files named ``divmod.ads`` and ``divmod.adb``:

 .. code-block:: ada

    procedure Divmod
      (X, Y : Integer; Value : out Integer;
       Divides : out Boolean; Tell : Boolean);
-   --  Compute X / Y into VALUE and set DIVIDES to indicate --  whether  Y divides X. Output a note to this effect when --  requested to TELL.
+   --  Compute X / Y into VALUE and set DIVIDES to indicate whether --  Y divides X. Output a note to this effect when requested to TELL.

    procedure Divmod
      (X, Y : Integer; Value : out Integer;